• Skip to main content

 With both indoor and outdoor viewing options at the top, the Seattle Space Needle really is a must-see for every visitor to the Emerald City (a moniker attached to Seattle due to the surrounding green hills).

-And there is now an even more exciting option.
-The Loupe Lounge boasts the world’s first and only revolving glass floor cocktail experience.
-Imagine being seated with your feet resting on a glass floor offering ever-changing views of what’s 500 feet (152 meters) below.
+And now, there is also the Loupe Lounge, which boasts the world’s first and only revolving glass floor cocktail experience.
+Imagine being seated with your feet resting on a glass floor offering ever-changing views of 500 feet (152 meters) below.

 Seattle Space Needle fun fact #1